• Secureframe Blogarrow

 Your business continuity plan is a living document.
 It should be updated to reflect the evolving risks and needs of your business.
 Whether you’re integrating new software that suddenly crashes or bringing on a new management team member, your BCP should reflect these changes.

-Keeping this and other documentation up to date is an important part of continuous compliance.
+Testing and keeping documentation like this up to date is an important part of continuous compliance.

 Use this template to begin identifying the risks, critical elements, mitigation actions, and preparedness strategies that will make up the basic components of your business continuity plan.